FlorianSchroevers/af-detection/README.md

                 an array of targets of the ECG's pulse_size : int [optional, default: 80]
-                the size to scale the pulses to verbose : bool [optional, default: False]
+                the size to scale the pulses to
-                the verbosity of the function
         Returns:
             pulse_data_x : np.ndarray
                 an array of pulses